 Some hotels allow you to upgrade (sometimes for a fee) to an earlier check-in or a later check-out time, depending on availability.
 I’ve taken advantage of this perk several times, especially when I arrive very early in the morning or if I know that I’m leaving late.

-For example, on a recent trip from Phoenix to Finland, I took a red-eye flight that landed just past sunrise.
+On a recent trip from Phoenix to Finland, I took a red-eye flight.
 Knowing I’d be exhausted, I paid in advance for an early check-in so I could have a place to recoup before embarking on the day.
-Similarly, I’ve had numerous flights that didn’t leave until late afternoon or evening, and a late check-out time was a luxury I was happy to pay for.
+Similarly, I’ve had numerous flights that didn’t leave until late in the day, and a late check-out time was a luxury I was happy to pay for.

 If you forgot to request a late check-out in advance or your hotel is unable to grant one, you still have options.
 First, make sure to properly check-out.
 Then consider one of the following: